-214. Clayton & Tomlinson's The Law of Human Rights 2nd Ed.
+215. Clayton & Tomlinson's The Law of Human Rights 2nd Ed.
 (2009) criticises this "personal characteristic" approach at paragraph 17.136:

-"the personal characteristic test adopted by the House of Lords is unduly restrictive: 87 it involves a misreading of the decision of the [ECtHR] in Kjeldsen, Busk, Madsen & Pedersen v Denmark (1976) 1 EHRR 711; and is difficult to reconcile with the view of the [ECtHR] that 'other status' includes matters such as professional status, whether a person is employed or self-employed, military rank, status based on previous employment with the KGB, and place of residence".
+"the personal characteristic test adopted by the House of Lords is unduly restrictive: it involves a misreading of the decision of the [ECtHR] in Kjeldsen, Busk, Madsen & Pedersen v Denmark (1976) 1 EHRR 711; and is difficult to reconcile with the view of the [ECtHR] that 'other status' includes matters such as professional status, whether a person is employed or self-employed, military rank, status based on previous employment with the KGB, and place of residence".
 (Most internal references omitted).

-215. Hence, "a generous meaning should be given to the words 'or other status" in Article 14.
+- 216. Hence, "a generous meaning should be given to the words 'or other status" in Article 14. - a.
+Property - 217.
+The Act's policy is to regulate enumerated property activities re particular property:

-a.
-Property

-216. The Act's policy is to regulate enumerated property activities re particular property:

 "dangerous or otherwise harmful drugs...which [are] being or appear...likely to be misused and of which the misuse is having or appears...capable of having harmful effects sufficient to constitute a social problem".
-89

-- 217. The State claims that people use, commerce and/or produce this type of property to "alter mental functioning". - 218.
-Schedule 2 lists the drugs property "controlled" under the Act but excludes alcohol and tobacco, the dangerous drug property preferred by the electoral majority but which the State "acknowledges" causes the most harm to society.
+- 218. The SSHD claims that people use, commerce and/or produce this type of property to "alter mental functioning". - 219.
+Schedule 2 lists the drugs property "controlled" under the Act but excludes the dangerous drugs property the State "acknowledges" causes the most harm to society but are preferred by the electoral majority: alcohol and tobacco.

-Kafkaris v Cyprus (2008) (Application No 21906/04) (unreported) 12 February 2008, at 160
+&lt;sup>86 Kafkaris v Cyprus (2008) (Application No 21906/04) (unreported) 12 February 2008, at 160

-Internal reference to: R (RJM) v SS for Work & Pensions [2009] UKHL 63 at 42 b.
+&lt;sup>87 Internal reference to: R (RJM) v SS for Work & Pensions [2009] UKHL 63 at 42 b.
 Drug Orientation or Drug Preference

-R (Clift) v SSHD [2007] 1 AC 484 at 48
+&lt;sup>88 R (Clift) v SSHD [2007] 1 AC 484 at 48